jassiG/CodeForces-Buddy/README.md

 # CodeForces Buddy

-A Companion app for Competitive Programmers on CodeFOrces Platform.
+A Companion app for Competitive Programmers on CodeForces Platform.

 Progress so far:
 ___